cyoon1729/WeLoveCoding/README.md

 - Jeremy Kogan: jkogan20@cgps.org

-This repository containes the Curriculum &amp; Teaching Materials for We Love Coding
+This repository contains the Curriculum &amp; Teaching Materials for We Love Coding